boblemaire/IoTaWatt/Docs/CTconfig.rst

 Both of the generic CT types above will also provide a place to specify **Phase**.
 Representative samples of the CTs in the model list have been tested to determine a phase correction value to compensate for phase shift of the transformer.
-If you have a generic CT a good rule of thumb would be to use 2.0 for a split core CT (one that snaps onto a wire), and 0.2 for solid core CTs (Basically a solid doughnut that you pass the conductor through).
+If you have a generic CT a rule of thumb would be to use 2.0 for a split core CT (one that snaps onto a wire), and 0.2 for solid core CTs (Basically a solid doughnut that you pass the conductor through).